 OUR THERAPY POOLS

 Our therapy pool measures 34 ft long and 20 ft wide.
-We keep it at 86 degrees - warm enough to be comfortable but not so warm you'll overheat while you water exercise.
-Additionally, we heat the pool to 90 degrees to accommodate people who are sensitive to cooler water temperatures and provide water aerobic classes for arthritis and fibromyalgia relief on those days.
+We keep it at 86 degrees - warm enough to be comfortable but not so hot you'll overheat while you water exercise.
+Additionally, we heat the pool to 90 degrees to accommodate people who are sensitive to cooler water temperatures and provide water aerobics classes for arthritis and fibromyalgia relief on those days.
 See the events page for specific times.

 We also have a hot soak tub that is 7 foot by 10 foot heated to a comfortable 98 degrees.
 We suggest using it when you are doing non-aerobic exercise.

 The saltwater chlorination system ensures a pleasant sanitary experience that feels better on your skin.

 Our clean changing rooms have showers to make it possible for you to get ready for work and fit some exercise into your busy schedule.

 The entire facility is handicap and wheelchair friendly.
 After all, we want to help people to improve their mobility, and we have designed the space to make it easy and comfortable for you, should you need it.